 During 2001 and 2002, researchers at The Johns Hopkins University analyzed state health insurance reform policy options for achieving universal coverage in Maryland.
 The research team incorporated their work into a proposal for health reform to be presented to the Maryland state legislature.

-Key Recommendations: The proposal, entitled A Proposed Plan for Universal Health Insurance Coverage in the State of Maryland, called for a two-phase "Health Care for All" plan:
+The proposal, entitled A Proposed Plan for Universal Health Insurance Coverage in the State of Maryland, called for a two-phase "Health Care for All" plan:

 - Phase 1, a voluntary program offering quality, affordable health insurance to all Maryland citizens currently without health insurance, includes: